 Unless otherwise ordered or approved by the Board, each body art establishment shall be constructed, operated and maintained to meet the following minimum requirements:

+(A) Zoning:

+Body Art Facility or Body Art Establishments shall be located in a location, which conforms to the Zoning requirements of the Town of Chilmark.

+(B) Plans:

+Every operator or applicant for a Body Art Establishment permit shall submit to the Board scaled plans and specifications of the proposed facility wherein any Body Art activity is intended to be conducted, demonstrating the compliance of the facility with this Body Art Regulation.
+The Board may require an on-sight inspection of the proposed facility to determine and /or ensure compliance with the requirements id this Body Art Regulation prior to the issuance by the Board of a Body Art Establishment Permit pursuant to this Body Art Regulation.

-(A) Physical Plant
+(C) Physical Plant:

 Walls, floors, ceilings, and procedure surfaces shall be smooth, durable, free of open holes or cracks, light-colored, washable, and in good repair.
 Walls, floors, and ceilings shall be maintained in a clean condition.
 All procedure surfaces, including client chairs/benches, shall be of such construction as to be easily cleaned and sanitized after each client.